Homepage

 Enjoy a refreshment in a tea room, cafe or pub - or enjoy some fresh fish and chips!

-Meet the animals at nearby Amazona Zoo
+Meet South American animals at nearby Amazona Zoo

 Visit nearby Felbrigg Hall, garden and park, managed by the National Trust

 Cromer still retains its classic seaside town status and has not been spoilt by too many arcades.
-There is loads to do for all the family and it has one of the best beaches in Norfolk.
+There is loads to do for all the family and it has one of the best beaches in North Norfolk.

 The Cromer Museum